-Establishments are classified into industries on the basis of their primary activity.
+Establishments are classified into industries based on their primary activity.
 NAICS classifies together establishments that use comparable capital equipment, labor, and raw material inputs.
 BLS collects this information on a supplement to the quarterly unemployment insurance tax reports filed by employers.

 NAICS is a 2- through 6-digit hierarchical classification system, offering five levels of detail.
 Each digit in the code is part of a series of progressively narrower categories, and the more digits in the code signify greater classification detail.
-The first two digits designate the economic sector, the third digit designates the subsector, the fourth digit designates the industry group, the fifth digit designates the NAICS industry, and the sixth digit designates the national industry.
+The first 2 digits designate the economic sector, the 3rd digit designates the subsector, the 4th digit designates the industry group, the 5th digit designates the NAICS industry, and the 6th digit designates the national industry.
 The 5-digit NAICS code is the level at which there is comparability in code and definitions for most of the NAICS industries across the United States, Canada, and Mexico.
 The 6-digit level allows for the United States, Canada, and Mexico each to have country-specific detail.

 More information about NAICS is available from the U.S. Census Bureau at www.census.gov/naics/.